Feb 2023

 When the pain gets severe enough that he nearly passes out one day, he reluctantly but finally sees a specialist gastroenterologist who schedules an immediate colonoscopy.
 During the colonoscopy he’s told that he has Stage 4 Colon Cancer.
 After a long battle with cancer, he passes away 2 years after his diagnosis at 32 years old.
 His family is absolutely devastated.
 It’s the pinnacle of tragedy.
 This is a young, fit, healthy young man who suddenly gets cancer and passes away.

 What’s the mistake?
 I think there’s 3 hurdles that happened to get to that catastrophic failure scenario.
 The first is taking the doctor at face value who was misdiagnosing him and not getting multiple opinions on what was going on.
 Possibly even seeing a specialist immediately.
 The second?
 Time.
 He waits so long to seek specialist treatment that the disease has progressed so far it can’t be successfully treated anymore.
 The third?
-It’s a subtle but it’s actually an informational mistake because he doesn’t know any better than to get his symptoms checked immediately.
+It’s subtle but it’s actually an informational mistake because he doesn’t know any better than to get his symptoms checked immediately.
 Why?
 Because he never talks about them with anyone.

 I’ll unpack them in reverse.
 People generally find things like talking about your bowels or breasts taboo and I think it’s wrong.
 I think societal decency is to blame here.
 Shame, the kind of shame that society throws on you when you talk about taboo topics.
 But people should talk about taboo topics openly more often.
 I think in my life every time I’ve seen someone do that in front of older people like my parents, they’re told not to because it’s inappropriate.
 So they learn not to.